DC Blocker

 Offset Removal

-A zero-latency IIR high-pass filter with configurable 5–30 Hz cutoff, precisely removing sub-audible DC offset to protect every dB of headroom for the 12 downstream processing stages.
+A zero-latency IIR high-pass filter fixed at 1.0 Hz, ensuring the best possible sonic quality all the way down the signal chain.
+Removes DC offset with zero audible impact, protecting every dB of headroom for the 12 downstream processing stages.

 How DC Blocker Works

 The DC Blocker implements a first-order IIR high-pass filter topology — the most efficient architecture for sub-audible content removal.
-The configurable cutoff frequency spans 5–30 Hz, letting you dial in precisely how much sub-bass energy to preserve.
-At 5 Hz, only true DC and near-DC content is removed.
-At 30 Hz, the filter provides aggressive subsonic cleanup for sources with known low-frequency contamination.
+The cutoff is fixed at 1.0 Hz, ensuring the best possible sonic quality all the way down the signal chain.
+At 1.0 Hz, true DC and near-DC content is removed with absolutely zero audible impact on program material — the lowest note on a piano is 27.5 Hz, well above the filter's reach.
 The zero-latency design means the filter adds no processing delay whatsoever — critical for a stage that sits at the very front of the signal chain.

 • First-order IIR high-pass topology for maximum efficiency